How to Cure Scalp Psoriasis at Home: 10 Holistic Remedies

 • Omega-3 fatty acids: Fatty fish, walnuts, and flax seeds–great for combating inflammation)

-• Fruits and vegetables: Berries, spinach, broccoli–packed with antioxidants, which also reduce inflammation
+• Fruits and vegetables: Berries, spinach, and broccoli–packed with antioxidants, which also reduce inflammation

 • Gluten-free whole grains: Brown rice, quinoa, millet–loaded with fiber and other nutrients that support gut health